D-Freely/Personal-Utilisation-Dashboard/README.md

 # Personal-Utilisation-Dashboard
-Python script which creates an interactive dash web application from work utilisation data.
+Python script which creates an interactive dash web application from work utilisation data (dummy data used in the example below).

 Python libraries used:
 - Pandas